kimjisung78/MCRepair/markdowns/Closure_11.md

 ```
 <br>

-## 2. Used chunks and locations - 1 chunk / 2 locations
+## 2. Used chunks and locations - T2B
+* The number of used chunks: 1 chunk
+* The number of used locations: 2 locations
 ```java
 src/com/google/javascript/jscomp/TypeCheck.java: 1314-1315
 } else if (n.getJSType() != null && parent.isAssign()) {